Class Schedule

 The ACLS course is designed for healthcare professionals who either direct or participate in the management of cardiopulmonary arrest or other cardiovascular emergencies.
 This includes personnel in emergency response, emergency medicine, intensive care, and critical care units -- such as physicians, nurses, and paramedics -- as well as others who need an ACLS course completion card for job or other requirements.

-Before taking the ACLS course, students are required to take the online ACLS Precourse Self-Assessment.
-This test is part of the ACLS student Web site.
+Before taking the ACLS course, students must complete the online ACLS Pre-work and Assessment.
+This test is part of the ACLS student website.

-To access this precourse assessment go to https://elearning.heart.org/course/424
+To access this precourse assessment, go to: ACLS Pre-work and Assessment

 ACLS builds on the foundation of lifesaving basic life support (BLS) skills, emphasizing the importance of continuous, high-quality CPR.
 This advanced course highlights the importance of high-performance team dynamics and communication; systems of care; and recognition of and intervention in cardiopulmonary arrest, immediate post-cardiac arrest, acute dysrhythmia, stroke, and acute coronary syndromes (ACS).